Mudit88/hacktoberfest_2022-Repo_for_Newbie/CONTRIBUTING.md

 Please ensure your pull request adheres to the following guidelines:

-1)Start the Name with a capital.
+1) Start the Name with a capital.

-2)Check your spelling and grammar.
+2) Check your spelling and grammar.

-3)Make sure your text editor is set to remove trailing whitespace.
+3) Make sure your text editor is set to remove trailing whitespace.

-4)Avoid Spamming
+4) Avoid Spamming

 Thank you for your suggestions!